 Further, there is also the exclusion of individuals who are suffering from psychological conditions like delirium, unconsciousness, physically exhausted patient, sleep or scared person.
 So, it can be assumed that JA should also not be performed in all these conditions.

 - Initially, it is mandatory to assess the patient and his disorder regarding the fitness for JA

 - Necessary blood investigations are carried out such as Hb%, CT/BT, and some serological investigations like VDRL/HIV/HCV, etc.

 - After the fitness of the patient, a thick paste of mustard seed and turmeric is applied on Jaloka and then transferred to turmeric water for approximately 10-15 min till they get active and regain their motility.

-- Then the site to which it is applied is rubbed with cow dung powder or with a broken part of earthen pot to make the surface rough to some extent.
-As on a smooth surface, Jaloka may slip due to their slimy touch.
+- Then the site to which it is applied is rubbed with cow dung powder or with a broken part of an earthen pot to make the surface rough to some extent.
+As on a smooth surface, Jaloka may slip due to its slimy touch.
 Leech is being made still on that particular part so that they catch the skin with their Jaws and start sucking the blood.

 - If they don’t then a few drops of milk or blood are poured on that part or some south of pricking is made to facilitate the action.

 - On catch some sought of the bite is felt by the patient as if some prick by ant or needle